bgamari/ghc-wiki-import/records/name-spacing.md

-This is the only real downside of \*this\* proposal (most downsides discussed here are inherent to any records proposal).
+This is the only real downside of this proposal - most downsides discussed here are inherent to any records proposal.
 The Frege author says: